evaagustine/fee_classification_sanbercode/README.md

 4. Build machine learning with Decision Tree Regressor algorithm
 5. Save the prediction in excel and its done!

+The accuracy evaluate with cross validation is 95% which is pretty good after a bunch of tries, what I learned that time was we should choose the right machine learning algorithms to get a good accuracy score, I mean in that time I just realized how important to know the basic about supervised and unsupervised learning.
 I know its sounds very simple and easy but at first it gives me such a struggle.
 But it was so much fun for my first learn about machine learning! :)